28 Nov MANNING RIVER TURTLE PROJECT

 Aussie Ark dives in to save Manning River turtle!

-Freshwater turtles are natures vacuums, they are critical to our freshwater ecosystems, cleaning up our beautiful river systems, keeping aquatic vegetation in balance, and maintaining the stunning waterways we are so proud of.
+Freshwater turtles are natures vacuums.
+By cleaning up our beautiful river systems, keeping aquatic vegetation in balance, and maintaining the stunning waterways we are so proud of, they are critical to our freshwater ecosystems!

 Out of the 7 freshwater turtles found in NSW, 2 are endemic meaning they are only found here, and sadly BOTH are endangered!